MZ-314/Chat-application/README.md

 MENTOR: NEELA SANTHOSH KUMAR

 PROJECT LINK: https://drive.google.com/drive/folders/1Hc5awuoJ_zlsLEjO-HmHCaqM29dg8-Dd?usp=drive_link
-(uploaded in Google Drive since I wasn't able to upload the zipped as it was exceeding the size limit of 25 MB)
+(uploaded in Google Drive since I wasn't able to upload the zipped file as it was exceeding the size limit of 25 MB)

 Real-Time Chat Application Project Using WebSockets This project involves building a real-time chat application using WebSocket technology, creating both frontend and backend components that work together seamlessly.